 2. SEO best practices for technical architecture

-Technical SEO is the process of optimizing the mechanical aspects of your pages (meta tags, keywords, URLs, etc) to help reach the top in the SERPs and earn more traffic.
+More or less the guts, essence, or a site’s technical architecture, SEO is the process of optimizing the mechanical aspects of your pages (meta tags, keywords, URLs, etc) to help reach the tippy-top in the SERPs and earn more traffic.

-Title: The title tag should summarise what the page is about and include at least one keyword.
+Title: The title tag should summarise what the page is about and include at least ONE keyword.

-- Don’t waste space: Including your domain name is a waste of space since you’re working with a limited number of characters and you have to include the necessary information and relevant keyword for that particular page.
+- Title tags should not be too short: Give the reader a reason to click on the title.
+If it’s too short, the allure falls flat, and the reader is off to something far more interesting.
+Don’t waste space: Including your domain name is a waste of space since you’re working with a limited number of characters and you have to include the necessary ingredients and relevant keyword for that particular page.

-3. Let SEO Juice Flow Across Pages via Internal Linking
+3. Let “SEO Juice” Flow Across Pages via Internal Linking

-Additionally, linking to other pages within your website can assist Google index pages more efficiently and enhance your site’s ranking for particular keywords.
+Linking to other pages within your website can assist Google index pages more efficiently and enhance your site’s ranking for particular keywords.

 4. Please the Eyes Of Google With A Responsive Design